Should you rush your dog to the vet at the slightest sign of not feeling well? What if their stomach is swollen and hard?

 As if out of the blue, you find your dog’s stomach distended yet again.
 Nothing unusual happened prior.

 Because this is the second time, you go through the same steps as before.
-You measure the belly and monitor.
+Again, you measure the belly and monitor.
 And yet again, things return to normal on their own.

 And yet again